This guide will review the eight best fly reels under 200 and tell you what to look for when you need one.

-1. Redington BEHEMOTH Fly Reel: Most Powerful Drag
+1. Redington BEHEMOTH Fly Reel: Best Fly Reel Under $100

-The Redington Behemoth fly reel has one of the most powerful drag systems on the market, making it a great choice for anglers who demand the very best.
+The Redington Behemoth fly reel has one of the most powerful drag systems on the market, making it a great choice for anglers who demand the very best under 200$.
 Made from carbon fiber, this reel is extremely strong and durable, while still remaining lightweight.

 The unique die-cast construction makes it virtually unmatchable, and the twin molded, soft-touch ergonomic handles provide a comfortable grip.
 The large arbor design speeds the retrieve and reduces line memory, and the deep V-spool allows for increased backing capacity.
 The reel can easily be converted to left or right-hand retrieve, making it a great choice for anglers of all skill levels.
 If you’re looking for a top-of-the-line fly reel that can handle anything you throw at it, the Redington Behemoth should be at the top of your list.

 There are very few cons when it comes to the Redington Behemoth fly reel.
-Some might say that it’s a bit on the pricey side, but you definitely get what you pay for with this reel.
-It’s also not the lightest reel on the market, Plus it does not have sealed drag, so if you’re looking for a saltwater reel, this might not best the right reel for you.
+It’s not the lightest reel on the market, Plus it does not have sealed drag, so if you’re looking for a saltwater reel, this might not be the right reel for you.
 However, you can still use it if you take good care after fishing and wash the gear thoroughly.
-But overall, the Redington Behemoth is a top-quality fly reel that will serve you well for years to come.
+Overall, the Redington Behemoth is a top-quality fly reel under$200 that will serve you well for years to come.